 Darwin CBD is not a large city area so the mall is only a five or ten minute walk from many of the main hotels along the Darwin Esplanade.

-A newly built walkway connects the Bennet Street end of the Mall to the wave pool and wharf area, with more accommodation, restaurants, the convention centre and places of historic interest.
+A newly built walkway connects the Bennett Street end of the Mall to the wave pool and wharf area, with more accommodation, restaurants, the convention centre and places of historic interest.

 The Darwin CBD is changing quite quickly with new buildings appearing faster than I can photograph them!
 The view across Bennett St is quite different just a couple of years later.